byvoss/reedstyle/docs/develop/001-introduction.md

 ## What is ReedSTYLE?

 ReedSTYLE is an HTML-first styling system that eliminates the need for custom CSS and JavaScript in 99% of use cases.
-Instead of writing styles, you write semantic HTML with the `<reed>` element.
+Instead of writing styles, you write semantic HTML with the `<r-s>` element.

 ## The Problem It Solves